OliveiraDS-hub/ChimeraTE/README.md

   #### 1. Stranded paired-end RNA-seq
   #### 2. Reference transcripts (.fasta)
-  - In order to run ChimeraTE correctly, this fasta file **must** have a specific ID pattern.
+  - In order to run ChimeraTE correctly, this fasta file **must** have a specific header pattern.
 All IDs must be composed firstly by the isoform ID, followed by the gene name.
 For instance, in _D. melanogaster_, the gene FBgn0263977 has two sequences:
   Tim17b-RA_FBgn0263977
   Tim17b-RB_FBgn0263977

-  Note that the isoform ID "Tim17b-RA and Tim17b-RB" are separated from gene name by "_" and the gene nanme/ID is repeated.
+  Note that headers "Tim17b-RA" and "Tim17b-RB" have isoform ID separated from gene name by "_".
   This is not a usual ID format and thefore we have the script _isoform_IDs.sh_ to transform the IDs from native NCBI format to the ChimeraTE format (see details in Manual).
 This script may be used if you are using a genome annotation from NCBI.

   In addition, we provide here the corrected IDs for _D. melanogaster_, human (hg38), mouse (mmX) and _A. thaliana_.

   #### 3. Reference TE insertions (.fasta)

+  - This .fasta file must have only TE insertions.
+Be sure that they do not contains any Satellites or Low complexity repeats.
+  - The .fasta file with the reference TE insertions **must** have only the TE family in the headers.
+For instance, if _D. melanogaster_ genome has ~4.000 DNAREP-1 TE insertions, all of them must have the header as ">DNAREP-1".

 ## Module 2